deveshgupta7/EKS_StatefulApplication/README.md

-# CLO835 Final Project: Flask App on EKS
+# EKS: Flask App with Stateful Sets

 This repository contains the code and Kubernetes manifests for deploying a Flask-based web application on Amazon EKS.
 The application retrieves a background image from a private S3 bucket and displays it on the homepage.
 The image URL and other configuration values are stored in a ConfigMap.